Polyurethane Casting Rubber (PU Rubber) (8)

 PT Flex 85 – Shore A 85 (RTV)

 High wear resistance and dimensional stability for demanding end products.
-Ideal for heavy-duty rubber work and small series.
+Ideal for robust rubber work and small series.

 PU Casting System A75 – Shore A ~75

-Shore A ~75 for strong, flexible castings.
-Easy-to-use 2K system; suitable for small to medium-sized parts.
+Shore A ~75 for firm, flexible castings.
+Easy-to-process 2K system; suitable for small to medium-sized parts.

 - Applications: molds, replicas, prototypes